arcadiapage/arcadiapage.github.io/_posts/2024-04-24-what-an-infp-online-business-could-look-like.md

 This is special.
 Take advantage of it.

-# Embrace Spontaneity and Improvise
+# Embrace Spontaneity and Improvision

 INFPs are Perceivers, which means that we are always open to new experiences and information.
 I like to imagine all the information in my life as a flowing river and my mind as a sieve dipped into the waters.
 I am always analyzing and sifting through the flow of information: from what happened to me today to what I'm reading.
 This is an ongoing process, impossible to turn off.